iAlexeze/Kubernetes-Scalable-Application-Starter-Kit/README.md

 The `pod` directory holds example pod configuration files, such as `nginx_pod.yml`, which demonstrate how to define and deploy individual pods on Kubernetes.
 You can modify these files to create pods for your specific application components and customize them according to your requirements.

-To deploy a pod, run:
+- To deploy a pod, run:

        kubectl apply -f pod/nginx_pod.yml

 This will create a pod and its Loadbalancer service for external access.

+- To display all running pods, run:

+        kubectl get pods

 ## ReplicaSet<a name="replicaset"></a>